kaiko/zazler/README.md

 # Zazler

-Zazler builds sophisticated API from SQL structure allowing to make queries safely.
+Zazler builds sophisticated API from SQL structure allowing to make API calls safely.

 Supported databases are MySQL, PostgreSQL and SQLite.

 # Motivation

-Custom API servers has makes development process slow and clumsy.
+Custom API makes development process slow and clumsy.
 Every change to API may cause problems for existing API users.
 Worse than that - it takes time for backend developers to implement small changes.

-Zazler instead allows to define on backend which data may be used and you can customize API call on frontend.
+Zazler instead allows to define on backend which data may be accessed and you can customize API call on frontend.
 And this is safe, no direct SQL access.

 ## When to use